 Syntax Description This command has no o other arguments or keywords.

 Defaults None.

 Command Modes Configuration mode.

 Command History Release Modification

 2.0(x) This command was introduced.

 Usage Guidelines None.

+Note Once the "role commit" is done the running configuration has been modified on all switches participating in the role distribution.
+You can then use the "copy running-config startup-config fabric" command to save the running-config to the startup-config on all the switches in the fabric.

 Examples The following examp fabric: le shows how to apply an authorization role configuration to the switches in the

-switch# config term switch(config)# rol
+switch# config terr switch(config)# rol

 Related Commands Command Description

-neiatea Commands role distribute Description Enables CFS distribution for authorization roles.
+role distribute Enables CFS distribution for authorization roles.

 show role Displays authorization roles information.